 It's easy to forget now that just a few years ago the ISP was really struggling.

-The network they inherited from NTL was widely agreed to be shaky and badly in need of repair and, in October 2007, bowing under the weight of huge debts, the firm even began a strategic review of its business after receiving a £5.5bn offer from a private equity firm.
+The network they inherited from NTL was shaky and badly in need of repair and, in October 2007, bowing under the weight of huge debts, the firm even began a strategic review of its business after receiving a £5.5 billion offer from a private equity firm.